isaacloft/binarytellsnotales/source/about/index.md

 date: 2019-04-14 18:07:08
 ---

-## Bout-code
+#### Binary Tells No Tales
-is a place for me to share my experience, solutions, walk-around, etc, during my daily life.
+is a place for me to share my experience, solutions, walk-around, etc, during my daily coding life.

-## Spirit behind this blog
+#### Spirit behind this blog
 Unfortunately, no one is able to make sure no mistake would never happen to themselves.
-Please kindly comment on my posts if you have found any mistake or doubt or maybe you just happen to know a better alternative, any feedback will be really appreciated.
+Please kindly comment on my posts if you find any mistake or doubt or maybe you just happen to know a better alternative, any feedback will be really appreciated.